TheBroox/TextAdventure.js/README.md

 ### `gameData` Object

 The `gameData` object has four required components; a `commandCounter`, `introText`, a `player` object and a `map` object.
-It can also contain any number of other fields objects and functions as need by the game.
-Below is bare-bones architecture of the gameData object.
+It can also contain any number of other fields, objects and functions as needed by the cartridge.
+Below is bare-bones architecture of the `gameData` object.

 ```javaScript
 exports.gameData = {